-Waste handling activities in Panels 1 and 2 have been completed, and geotechnical monitoring inside these panels has been discontinued.
-Waste handling activities have also been completed in Panel 3; however, extensometers continued to be read remotely until the loss of communication behind the panel closure.
+Waste handling activities in Panels 1, 2, and 3 have been completed, and geotechnical monitoring inside these panels has been discontinued.
+Waste handling activities have also been completed in Panel 4; however, extensometers continue to be read remotely until the loss of communication with instruments behind the panel closure.

 In accessible underground areas, horizontal and vertical convergence rates, calculated at the center of each of the rooms, were compared between this and the previous reporting period.
 Generally, the convergence rates have decreased or remained similar.
 Increased rates observed in some areas are usually associated with areas of roof beam separation and fracturing.
-Geomechanical monitoring indicates that the early installation of a rigid threaded bar support system in Panel 4 has reduced the generation of shallow roof beam separations below that observed in Panel 3.
+Geomechanical monitoring indicates that the early installation of a rigid threaded bar support system in Panels 4, 5, and 6 has reduced the generation of shallow roof beam separations below that observed in Panel 3.